-- Read our criteria below.
+- Read the criteria we have used below.

-- Discover how it works.
+- Discover how it has worked.

-We are looking for projects that:
+We were looking for projects that:

 Student work that is under assessment is not eligible for the UDB unless previously arranged with the academic institution.